lexibank/tlopo/out/vol3/chapter4.md

 [^7]: It is unclear whether Motu rako 'twig' is inherited or is borrowed from another Papuan Tip language.
 The usual reflexes of POc &ast;-k- are Motu -y- or zero, not ··k-.
 [Ross](../references.md#source-Ross1994a) ([1994](../references.md#source-Ross1994a)a) shows that Motu has borrowed lexicon from a southeast Papuan language; rako may be such a borrowing.
 However, he also lists inherited items in which &ast;k is reflected as Motu -k-.
 Note that Motu ra ko 'twig' cannot regularly reflect POc &ast;raga(q), as &ast;g is reflected as Motu g.

 [^8]: Blust (ACD) suggests that the Micronesian data plus Bali vakara 'root' support the reconstruction of a POc (unbound?) form &ast;wakaR -a 'root'.
-As Bali vakara 'root' is a regular reflex of POc &ast;wakaR I have not recon- structed this form.
+As Bali vakara 'root' is a regular reflex of POc &ast;wakaR I have not reconstructed this form.
 There are a few other Proto Micronesian etyma that retain a POc final consonant and add &ast;-a; e.g. POc &ast;pata(YJ) is reflected as both &ast;fata and &ast;fataŋa 'tree trunk' in Proto Micronesian ([Bender et al. 2003](../references.md#source-Benderetal2003): 24).

 [^9]: Editor's note: The morphology of POc inalienably possessed nouns with a stem-final consonant is obscure.
 Some reflexes suggest that a vowel was added before the suffix-initial consonant, e.g. &ast;wakaR-i-fia 'its root', others that the stem-final consonant was lost, e.g. &ast;waka-fia.

-[^10]: Although Geraghty's reconstructions are all to the level of PEOc, he implies that &ast;Ramu- 'hair, fibre' could be attributed to POc by giving Proto Papuan Tip &ast;ramu 'root' as part of the supporting data.
+[^10]: Although Geraghty's reconstructions are all to the level of PEOc, he implies that _Ramu-_ 'hair, fibre' could be attributed to POc by giving Proto Papuan Tip _ramu_ 'root' as part of the supporting data.

 [^11]: [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 79) also reconstructs POc &ast;kaka(R,d,l) 'to sprout' and &ast;pisi 'to bud, of leaves; to blossom', but neither of these reconstructions is well-supported.